Third-party tools

 Rojo projects have certain naming requirements for files, numerous configuration options, and some limitations, all of which are covered in the Rojo documentation.

-Within your experience's Rojo directory, run wally init.
+Within your game's Rojo directory, run wally init.
 Then add your desired packages to wally.toml.
 The file might look like this:

 [package]